 (1) Solicits suggestions, particularly from the responsible NASA Centers and contractors.

 c.
-The Assistant Administrator for Public Affairs:
+The Deputy Associate Administrator for Office of Communications:

 (1) Reviews the recommendations of the special committee, makes a selection, and submits the selection to the Administrator for final approval.

 (2) Makes the public announcement of the approved name and ensures that all subsequent news releases use the official name.

 Each major NASA project will be assigned an official name in time for use in the Office of Management and Budget (OMB) budget cycle.